kathesch/JuliaTutorial.jl/docs/src/index.md

 # Plotting in Julia

-Making plots is probably the most fundamental thing you can do in scientific computing, and is also probably the quickest and most fun way to learn Julia.
+Creating plots is probably the most fundamental thing you can do in scientific computing and it is also probably the quickest and most fun way to learn Julia.

 To make a plot in Julia, run the following.